Common Name: smoketree

 Leaf: Colorful, Good Fall

 Tolerate: Deer, Drought, Clay Soil

-Easily grown in average, medium, well-drained soils in full sun.
-Tolerates wide range of soils except wet, poorly-drained ones.
-Prefers somewhat infertile loams, but also does well in poor, rocky soils.
-Good drainage is essential, however.
-Shallow fibrous root system.
+Easily grown in average, medium moisture, well-drained soils in full sun.
+Tolerates a wide range of soils except wet, poorly-drained ones.
+Prefers somewhat infertile loams, but performs well in poor, rocky soils.
+Sharp drainage is essential.
+Plants have shallow fibrous root systems.
 If bloom is desired, prune very lightly in early spring only as needed.
-If bloom is not a concern, stems may be cut back hard in early spring each year to a framework to induce growth of vigorous new shoots with slightly larger than normal leaves.
-Such hard annual prunings will control size, but most likely at the expense of profuse flowering.
-Hard pruning is more often done on the purple-leaved cultivars (e.g., ‘Velvet Cloak).
+If bloom is not a concern, stems may be cut back hard in early spring to a framework to induce growth of vigorous new shoots with larger than normal leaves.

-Cotinus coggygria, commonly known as smoketree, is an upright, loose-spreading, deciduous, multi-stemmed shrub that is native from southern Europe to central China.
-It typically matures over time to 10-15' tall.
-It gets its common name of smoketree (or smokebush) not from the tiny, insignificant, yellowish flowers which appear in branching, terminal panicles (6-8” long) in spring, but from the billowy hairs (attached to elongated stalks on the spent flower clusters) which turn a smoky pink to purplish pink in late spring, thus covering the plant with fluffy, hazy, smoke-like puffs throughout summer.
-Bluish green leaves (to 3" long) are ovate to obovate.
+Cotinus coggygria, commonly known as smoketree, is an upright, loose-spreading, multi-stemmed, deciduous shrub that is native from southern Europe to central China.
+It typically matures over time to 10-15’ tall and as wide.
+It gets its common name of smoketree (or smokebush) not from the tiny, insignificant, yellowish flowers which appear in branching, terminal panicles (to 6-8” long) in spring, but from the billowy hairs (attached to elongated stalks on the spent flower clusters) which turn a smokey pink to purplish pink in summer, thus covering the tree with fluffy, hazy, smoke-like puffs throughout summer.
+Bluish green leaves (to 3” long) are ovate to obovate.
 Fall color is highly variable, but at its best produces attractive shades of yellow, orange, and purplish-red.

 No serious insect or disease problems.
 Some susceptibility to leaf spot, rust and verticillium wilt.